-PLEDGING: A pledge means “to offer or guarantee by a solemn binding promise.”
-Each year, we renew our commitment to one another and the ministry of All Saints Church by making a financial commitment.
-Each pledge makes a difference and works toward the building of our faith community.
+A: A pledge is a financial promise.
+Each autumn, we renew our commitment to one another and the ministry of All Saints Church by making a financial pledge.
 A pledge may be changed as needed throughout the year by calling the stewardship office.
 Fill out a pledge form.

-Do I have to pay when I pledge?
-A pledge is simply a promise to pay.
-You may fulfill your pledge in as many payments as you wish throughout the year.
-Pledges are to be fulfilled on a calendar year basis, beginning January 1.
+A: Many people fulfill their pledge monthly, quarterly, or even in one payment.
+However, you may fulfill your pledge in as many payments as you wish throughout the year.
+Pledges are fulfilled on a calendar year basis, beginning January 1.

 Q: How can I pledge when I don’t know what I can afford during the next year?

 A: A pledge can be adjusted during the year if your circumstances change.
 We suggest that you pledge responsibly, based on your best estimate of the year’s income.

 Q: Does All Saints live within its means?

 A: All Saints does live within its means, and each year the Vestry adopts a balanced budget.
 Your pledge made during the annual pledge campaign is critical to establish that budget, as our income projections are based primarily on pledges that we receive from our members.
 If pledges are not received, then adjustments are made in the church's budget and programming, sometimes during the program year, which is why we close every year in the black.